The Ultimate Jalapeño Popper Dip

 3. Assembling your dip

 If you want something a little easier to clean up, you can grab a disposable aluminum pan for this recipe, and it will work just as well.
+Just make sure it’s large enough to fit all your ingredients.

-If you want to make this dish vegetarian, you can leave the bacon out, but it definitely adds some great smoky flavor and crunchy texture that you would get in a traditional jalapeño popper.
+If you want to make this dish vegetarian, you can leave the bacon out, but it adds some great smoky flavor and crunchy texture that you would get in a traditional jalapeño popper.

 4. Fire up the smoker